- News, forwarded by Wetsus, Leeuwarden

-Nature-inspired reverse hurricane: water aeration 5x quicker and more than 40x cheaper
+Nature-inspired reverse hurricane: water aeration quicker and cheaper

 Researchers from the theme Applied water physics have discovered an efficient and cost-effective method of dissolving oxygen into water.
 An astonishing method that is five times more rapid and a lot cheaper than the conventional bubble-blowing aerations.
 By using a nature-inspired vortex, or whirlpool, the scientist could show the unthinkable and for decades unprovable.
 The patented method was published last week in the journal Water.